 There are a variety of things you should and shouldn’t do leading up to a PRP injection procedure.
 Drink plenty of fluids the day before the procedure.
 You should also avoid taking certain drugs prior to the procedure, including:

-If you want to find out if you are a candidate for PRP, call or go online to book a consultation with Dr. Dunbar at her practice in Burnsville, Minnesota.
+If you want to find out if you are a candidate for PRP, call to book a consultation with Dr. Dunbar at her practice in Burnsville, Minnesota.

 * Individual results may vary